MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/international-availability.md

 | North America                             |   February 17, 2020  |

 > [!Note]
-> - For the service to work, your tenant and organization have to be co-located in one of the geographic locations.
 >
-> - In Europe, Omnichannel for Customer Service for the following geographic locations is currently not available and is planned to be introduced in the future:
+> In Europe, Omnichannel for Customer Service is currently not available for the following geographic locations and is planned to be introduced in the future:
 > - Norway
 > - Switzerland
 > - Germany
 > - France

 ## Language availability